irahulchaurasiya/Assignments-FS-11/todo/Todo-APP/README.md

 ## Model
 ___
-> In the model Package we have given all the entities such as ( todoId , todoName , isTodoDoneStatus) of the todo in an entity class.
+> In the model we have given all the entities such as ( todoId , todoName , isTodoDoneStatus) of the todo in an entity class.

 ## Controller
 ___